usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 - Save task outputs as reusable files
 - Verify artifact creation through the Dioptra UI

-In the next part, we will :ref:`load artifacts into new entrypoints<tutorial-using-saved-artifacts>`, so results from one workflow can feed directly into another.
+In the next part, you will :ref:`load artifacts into new entrypoints<tutorial-using-saved-artifacts>`, so results from one workflow can feed directly into another.